EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 * [ ] Federation services may revoke access to certain versions of the edu-ID Mobile App on certain or all supported plattforms.

-## Infrastructure Service Components and Core Process
+## Infrastructure Service Interfaces and Core Process

 The four components of the edu-ID Mobile App ecosystem rely on the interplay of several interdependent components.
 Each of these components provides service endpoints of the enhanced OAuth 2.0 Framework.
 The components are related to three main processes.